Steffen Brand

-Steffen Brand (born 10 March 1965, in Recklinghausen) is a retired German runner who specialized in the 3000 metres steeplechase.
+Steffen Brand (born 10 March 1965) is a retired German runner who specialized in the 3000 metres steeplechase.

 His personal best time is 8:14.37 minutes, achieved at the 1995 World Championships in Gothenburg.
 This result places him seventh on the German all-time performers list, behind Damian Kallabis, Hagen Melzer, Frank Baumgartl, Rainer Schwarz, Uwe Pflügner and Michael Karst.

 He competed for the sports clubs TV Wattenscheid 01 (1985–1993) and LG Bayer Leverkusen (1994-) during his active career.